Shyam Benegal: Feature films

 After returning to Mumbai, he received independent financing and Ankur (The Seedling) was finally made in 1973.
-It was a realistic drama of economic and sexual exploitation in his home state, Telangana, and Benegal instantly shot to fame.
+It was a realistic drama of economic and sexual exploitation in his home state, Telangana, and Benegal became famous for it.
 The film introduced actors Shabana Azmi and Anant Nag and Benegal won the 1975 National Film Award for Second Best Feature Film.
 Shabana won the National Film Award for Best Actress.

 The success that New India Cinema enjoyed in the 1970s and early 1980s could largely be attributed to Shyam Benegal's quartet: Ankur (1973), Nishant (1975), Manthan (1976) and Bhumika (1977).
 Benegal used a variety of new actors, mainly from the FTII and NSD, such as Naseeruddin Shah, Om Puri, Smita Patil, Shabana Azmi, Kulbhushan Kharbanda and Amrish Puri.

-In Benegal's next film, Nishant (Night's End) (1975), a teacher's wife is abducted and gang-raped by four zamindars; officialdom turns a deaf ear to the distraught husband's pleas for help.
-Manthan (The Churning) (1976) is a film on rural empowerment and is set against the backdrop of Gujarat's fledgling dairy industry.
+In Benegal produced Nishant (Night's End) in 1975, and Manthan (The Churning) in 1976.
 For the first time, over five lakh (half a million) rural farmers in Gujarat contributed ₹ 2 each and thus became the film's producers.
 Upon its release, truckloads of farmers came to see "their" film, making it a success at the box office.
 After this trilogy on rural oppression, Benegal made a biopic Bhumika (The Role) (1977), broadly based on the life of well-known Marathi stage and film actress of the 1940s, Hansa Wadkar (played by Smita Patil), who led a flamboyant and unconventional life.
-The main character sets out on an individual search for identity and self-fulfilment, while also grappling with exploitation by men.

 In the early 1970s, Shyam made 21 film modules for Satellite Instructional Television Experiment (SITE), sponsored by UNICEF.
 This allowed him to interact with children of SITE and many folk artists.
-Eventually he used many of these children in his feature length rendition of the classic folk tale Charandas Chor (Charandas the Thief) in 1975.
+Eventually many of these children starred in his feature length rendition of the classic folk tale Charandas Chor (Charandas the Thief) in 1975.
 He made it for the Children's Film Society, India.

 To quote film critic Derek Malcolm:

-what Benegal has done is to paint a magnificent visual recreation of those extraordinary days and one that is also sensitive to the agonies and predicament of a talented woman whose need for security was only matched by her insistence on freedom.
+What Benegal has done is to paint a magnificent visual recreation of those extraordinary days and one that is also sensitive to the agonies and predicament of a talented woman whose need for security was only matched by her insistence on freedom.